Darkwebnew/DESIGN-AND-MODELLING-OF-FOOTWEAR-FOR-VISUALLY-IMPAIRED/README.md

-# Smart Footwear Assistive Walking System
+# Design And Modelling Of Footwear For Visually Impared

 >
 *An IoT-powered assistive device for visually impaired individuals using ultrasonic sensing and haptic feedback*